marcoionutz-ui/jackspools/README.md

 - Max 400 active participants per reward cycle (buffer capacity)
 - Eviction algorithm:
   - when buffer is full, the lowest contributor can be replaced by a bigger contributor
-- Top-100 contributors receive proportional ETH rewards per cycle
+- Top-60 contributors receive proportional ETH rewards per cycle:
+  - Top 10 share 60% of the pool
+  - Ranks 11–60 share 40% of the pool
+- Gas optimization: full sorting replaced with a bounded Top-K selection approach, preserving payout correctness while reducing gas
 - Snapshot → finalization → claim lifecycle
 - Claim deadline + accounting for unclaimed rewards